Real Estate Development Only Works If the Rules Let It

 Two sites can look similar in a sales package and still carry very different approval realities.

-Zoning is one of those things that people hear about all the time, but the deeper meaning is easy to miss.
+is one of those terms people hear all the time, but its real power is easy to underestimate.

 At a practical level, zoning answers questions like: What use is allowed here?
 How much can be built?
 How tall can it be?
 How far back does it need to sit?
 What kind of project belongs on this parcel?

 That is why zoning is not just background information.
-It is the framework that determines whether a project fits at all.
+It is the first filter on what can be built here at all.

 The traditional model in much of the US is Euclidean zoning, which separates uses into categories like residential, commercial, and industrial.
 But cities are also layering in more flexible ideas, including incentive zoning and mixed-use patterns, especially where they want more housing or more active urban environments.